nabilaedinaa/Foreign-Exchange-Currency/README.md

 Author: Nabila Edina \
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). \
-Foreign Exchange Rates API source: https://www.floatrates.com/json-feeds.html
+Foreign Exchange Rates API source: https://www.floatrates.com/json-feeds.html (retrieved Wed, 12 May 2021) \
+FE UI framework: Material UI

 ## How to Run Dockerfile
 Make sure that you have installed the Docker app.
 If you haven's, you can install through this link: https://hub.docker.com/editions/community/docker-ce-desktop-mac/ (for mac user).
 The installation is quite easy.
 You just need to follow those steps.
 If the installation is finished, now you have a Docker app on your Applications folder.
 Click the application and wait until docker runs.